27 May 2019 • BLOG - News

 There’s another reason to clean your list (as if you haven’t been convinced yet).
 By putting your time and focus into contacts that love your brand, instead of subscribers that never interact, you can build better relationships with your active customers.
 Focusing on the contacts that love your emails lets you create content that suits their needs and interests, which can lead to better conversion rates.
 You’ll have better customer satisfaction, and higher revenue.
 It’s a win win.

-How to spot a need of email list cleaning
+How to spot a list in need of cleaning

 You should always clean your list from blocks, bounces and spam complaints after you send an email, but even if your emails are arriving in your contacts’ inbox, you might still be in need of an email list cleaning.